microsoft/WhatTheHack/007-AzureMonitoring/Coach/04-Azure-Monitor-For-Applications.md

 ## Notes & Guidance

-# Challenge 7: The Solution
-This page will take you step by step through solving challenge 7.

-## Solution Steps:
 Let's create a URL Ping for the public URL of our shop
 - Open your Azure Portal
 - Go to the Public IP for your Loadbalancer